Worldwide Photographic Journeys

 Day 10: On the last full day of our tour we will have a full day’s drive back to Ulaanbaatar, broken only by some short stops for photography.

-Day 11: Our our Mongolia’s Forgotten Reindeer Herders photography tour will end this morning with our departure from Ulaanbaatar airport.
+Day 11: Our Mongolia’s Forgotten Reindeer Herders photography tour will end this morning with our departure from Ulaanbaatar airport.

 Other Wild Images Tours for People Photography